cockroachdb/docs/src/current/v23.1/changefeed-messages.md

 ### `min_checkpoint_frequency` option

 The `min_checkpoint_frequency` option controls how often nodes flush their progress to the coordinating changefeed node.
 Therefore, changefeeds will wait for at least the `min_checkpoint_frequency` duration before flushing to the sink.
-If a changefeed pauses and then resumes, the `min_checkpoint_frequency` duration is the amount of time that the changefeed will need to catch up when it has not checkpointed its progress.
+If a changefeed pauses and then resumes, the `min_checkpoint_frequency` duration is the amount of time that the changefeed will need to catch up since its previous checkpoint.
 During this catch-up time, you could receive duplicate messages.

 ## Schema Changes